December 10, 2013

 “Wait!
 I need to talk to you!” a woman’s voice called out as I crossed the lobby following a church presentation.
 Her eyes revealed her distress, and she blurted out, “I just found out my 11-year-old daughter’s been watching online porn for months.
 What should I do?”

-But the problem goes from beyond the impact it is having on our children.
+But the problem stretches beyond the impact it’s having on our children.
 Young adults in their twenties can’t remember a day when porn wasn’t free and easily accessible at their fingertips.
 Young Christian men and women are grievously impacted by its accessibility and, coupled with the vacuum left by the church’s silence on sexuality, are becoming ensnared.

 Many singles, committed to chastity in their relationships with the opposite sex, succumb to the lure of porn and self-stimulation as a “less destructive” alternative to sexual temptation.
 We are now learning that this is a destructive fallacy.
 Growing numbers of singles don’t know how to move toward real members of the opposite sex because they’ve lived so long in a porn fantasy world.